 Whether you’re new to OCR, or already offer our qualifications, you might find our admin overview useful.
 This outlines the main administration processes for our verified qualifications, and will guide you to the relevant, detailed information on our website.

-To see which qualifications are verified, take a look at the entry codes booklet.
+To see our verified qualifications (Career Information and Advice/Career Guidance and Development), take a look at the entry codes booklet.

 The first step to offering verified qualifications is to become an approved centre.
 For this, you’ll need to complete the vocational centre approval form.